Chart Color Schemes

 Lalor Park - Kings Langley has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 44 projects likely affecting the region.
-Notable initiatives include Northcott Estate Renewal in Lalor Park, Jenner Street Mixed Use Development, Vardys Road & Evan Place Residential Development, and Seven Hills Community Hub featuring Betty Malthus Library.
+AreaSearch has identified 46 projects likely to affect the region.
+Notable initiatives include Northcott Estate Renewal in Lalor Park, Jenner Street Mixed Use Development, Vardys Road & Evan Place Residential Development, and Seven Hills Community Hub featuring the Betty Malthus Library.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.